joncox123/MotoButtons/UserGuide/readme.md

 When in MyRoute App mode, the joystick will pan the map view.
 Buttons A and B will zoom the map view in and out.
 Tapping the joystick center button will center the map.
 Long pressing the joystick center will activate the menu.

+## Rotating the Orientation
+Since MotoButtons may be installed on the motorcycle in any orientation, it is sometimes necessary to rotate the orientation of the joystick.
+This can be done by holding down the joystick in the direction you want to be the new "up" direction, while powering on.
+In other words, let's say you want to mount the device upside down.
+Then you would press "down" on the joystick (it will now be upward when mounted upside down), then while holding this direction, apply power to the device.
+The change should be stored within a couple of seconds.

+At subsequent power cycles, the settings, including orientation, will be remembered and loaded.

 ## Updating the Software
 To update the software on the microcontroller with a new release of MotoButtons, you may need to reset the controller to put it into Device Firmware Update (DFU) mode.
 This can be done by holding down buttons A and B for 10 seconds.
 This is the same procedure for changing the mode, except you must hold them down together for 10 seconds instead of only for one second.